 1. Heat the oven to 400 degrees Fahrenheit (it will take at least 20 minutes to warm up).
-Let the pork chops come to room temperature while you are heating the oven.
+Let the pork chops rest at room temperature while you are heating the oven.
 Coat the bottom of your frying pan with oil.

-2. Spread the oil around with a paper towel.
-Heat the pan over medium-high heat on the stove until the oil’s almost smoking, about four minutes.
+2. Spread the oil around with a paper towel—this will help ensure that the meat comes in contact with the pan evenly and browns nicely.
+Heat the pan over medium-high heat on the stove until the oil is almost smoking, about four minutes.